digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/nginx.md

 In the next step, you will enable `Nginx` to use proper `TLS` termination.
 By default it comes with `self signed` certificates, for testing purpose only.

-## Step 5 - Configuring production ready TLS certificates for Nginx
+## Step 5 - Configuring Production Ready TLS Certificates for Nginx

 In the default setup, `Nginx` comes with `self signed` TLS certificates.
 For live environments you will want to enable `Nginx` to use `production` ready `TLS` certificates.
 The recommended way is via [Cert-Manager](https://cert-manager.io).
 In the next steps, you will learn how to quickly install `cert-manager` via `Helm`, and then configure it to issue `Let's Encrypt` certificates.
 Certificates `renewal` happen `automatically` via `cert-manager`.